mre-code/groovysql/README.md

 ### `-a|--append`

 Normally GroovySQL will abort and refuse to overwrite an existing file.
 With the `--append` option GroovySQL will append output to the existing file instead.
+Default value can be set in config file as `append`.

 ### `-A|--authentication <arg>`

 Specify authentication using various secrets management systems.
+Default value can be set in config file as `dbAuthentication`.

 Currently supported authentication stores are:

     Azure KeyVault ................ azure:key-vault-name:key
     Google Secret Manager ......... gcp:secret-name